-Enjoy both morning and afternoon canter safaris through the national park, keeping your eyes peed for tigers!

-There are around 50 majestic Bengal tigers that are living amongst Ranthambore's undulating landscapes, as well as leopards, nilgai, sloth bears, wild boar, hyena and over 300 species of bird.
+Enjoy both morning and afternoon safaris through the national park, keeping your eyes peeled for tigers!
+There are around 50 majestic Bengal tigers living in Ranthambore's undulating landscapes, as well as leopards, nilgai, sloth bears, wild boar, hyenas and over 300 species of bird.